some-natalie/samples/resume.md

 **Objective:**  A challenging career growing my technical and interpersonal skills.

 **Profile:**
-* Manage internal customers migration to GitHub Enterprise, including user support, customizations, and integrations with a wide variety of other internal tools.
+* Manage internal migration to GitHub Enterprise, including user support, customizations, and integrations with a wide variety of other internal tools.
+Leading training of support engineers for this tool set.
 * Deployed SaltStack (open source) in two production environments for orchestration and configuration management, each including multiple varieties of enterprise Linux and complicated legacy systems with zero unanticipated downtime.
-* Designed and built test environment for evaluating SaltStack, Puppet Enterprise, Chef, and Ansible.
+* Designed and built test environment for evaluating SaltStack, Puppet Enterprise, Ansible, and Chef.
+Production experience in SaltStack, Puppet, and Ansible.
 * Completed design, deployment, and documentation of Red Hat Satellite 5.7 for production environment.
 * Very experienced in the setup and administration of Red Hat Enterprise Linux (including CentOS and Fedora).
 Also support Ubuntu, Suse Enterprise Linux, and Linux Mint extensively.
 * Deployed and managed EC2 and on-premises servers, including vSphere and KVM.